shenlkm/Roomba-Robot/README.md

 2. In order to run this project, write in the terminal `$java -jar "Roomba-robot.jar" <source.json> <result.json>` where:
    - `<source.json>` is the file with the structure above
    - `<result.json>` is the file where the final state of the robot will be written.

+   ### Coverage report.
+   - After build the project you can read the coverage report opening this file `build\coverageJacocoReportDir\test\html\index.html`